Companionship and guardianship are perhaps two of the best qualities that a dog can have.

 Provide your pet with the best quality of food that serves it all the important nutrients that are necessary for its development, especially as a puppy.

-A good routine to keep your dog on is to feed it at least 3 cups of dog food a day, portioned into several meals over 24 hours in order to avoid overfeeding and bloating.
+A good routine to keep your dog on is to feed it at least 3 cups of dog food a day, portioned into several meals over 24 hours to avoid overfeeding and bloating.

 The average budget that you should set aside for your dog’s food consumption will come down to roughly $34 to $45 a month.